The 7 steps you NEED to take to set your family up for long term success when you get a financial windfall

 In a nutshell, you are saving money for specific, yet now unknown purchases.
 For example, we have a house fund, a car fund, and a vacation fund.
 We put money into these accounts every month, and then when we have a car repair, or need to get new tires the money is already there.
-If you want to see exactly how we pay for everything with sinking funds then check out the post below…
+Setting up your sinking funds is exciting because you’re working on your goals (vacation, new home, etc).

 6. Tackle low-interest debt

-Due to a lot of planning and strategic spending, this is where my family is right now.
+Due to a lot of financial planning and strategic spending, this is where my family is right now.
 We have zero debt (besides our house), and our sinking funds have a good amount of cushion.
 So we can now focus on our future, paying off low-interest debt and saving for retirement.
 These two options can run congruently, side by side, as you will be focusing on these financial goals for a long time coming.

 For our family’s taxes, we plan it so that we get money back every year.
-We do this specifically so we can make an extra mortgage payment, yes a principal only additional payment.
+We do this specifically so we can make an extra mortgage payment, yes a principal-only additional payment.
 I am a fiend for mortgage payoff calculators, and it kills me to see our home loan initial purchase price, and then to figure out how much extra in interest we are paying for it!

 7. Save for the future

-Regarding higher education, it’s amazingly disheartening that as a society we place so much importance on higher education, yet we make it ridiculously expensive, which makes it out of reach for most students.
+Regarding higher education, it’s amazingly disheartening that as a society, we place so much importance on higher education, yet we make it ridiculously expensive, which makes it out of reach for most students.
 In order to get a degree, they burden themselves with crippling debt.